fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

 # Vectorizing Texts

+When computers "read" texts, they aren't reading them the same way that humans do.
+Computers are "reading" texts as [string bits](https://groups.csail.mit.edu/mac/ftpdir/scheme-7.4/doc-html/scheme_10.html), wherein bits are data with binary [0,1] structures.
+These data provide the computer with instructions for displaying text, sound, or images, but this doesn't mean the computer is able to comprehend the _meaning_ of those data, at least not in the same way that humans would be able to.

+Computers actually need a lot of help interpreting the content of texts, for example, labeling positive or negative sentiment, identifying topics in a corpus, and understanding the implications of this content on broader political phenomena.

-When computers "read" texts, they aren't reading them the same way that humans read texts.
-A key task of the researcher is thus finding a way to convert the complexity of human language into terms that a computer can actually understand.
+A key task of the researcher is finding a way to convert the complexity of human language into terms that a computer can actually comprehend.
 This is what "natural language processing" means --- converting human language to computer language such that the computer can "understand" the content of texts in a way that a human would.

 This process involves transforming texts into vectors (or matrices).
 Text vectors are just quantitative representations of texts; e.g., the numbers might represent the frequency of certain words in a document or corpus.

+Full disclosure: the vast majority of time that you spend on text analysis will be on converting or "cleaning" your text data.
+Also known as **pre-processing**.

+---

-In this lesson, we will learn how to:
+In what follows, we will see how to:

 - create a document-term matrix